Brigette-Eckert/steven-universe-fan-site/README.md

 #About

-Steven Universe Fan site build with Drupal 7 as part of self study following Epicodus curriculum.
+Steven Universe Fan site built with Drupal 7 as part of self study following Epicodus curriculum.
 Paired with LawlietBlack.

 # Instructions: